 Transferring Your Credits

 Your transfer credit evaluation will occur once you've been admitted.
-Learn more on how your credits will transfer.
+Log into Transferology to see how your courses will transfer, and contact us with any questions.

 Admission into Selective Majors